 Birds, especially pigeons, can cause an array of problems including eating seedlings, buds, leaves, fruit and vegetables.

 Protect the plants from birds by covering them with netting or fleece.
 Scarecrows and bird-scaring mechanisms work for a while, but the most reliable method of protection is to cover plants with horticultural fleece or mesh.

 Individual plants can provide pickings for several months, and if you sow in spring and again in mid-summer, you should have harvests for most of the year.

 Cut off the outer leaves first, when they’re young and tender, working towards the centre.
 Don’t wait until they reach maximum size.

 Harvest regularly to ensure a constant supply of tender re-growth.

-Gather mini-leaves as soon as they are usable.
-They should re-grow if a small stump is left.
+Snip mini-leaves as soon as they’re a usable size.
+They should re-grow if you leave a small stump.

 Masterchef’s Gregg Wallace pops chard into his delicious frittata with Parmesan